ControlCore-Project/concore/ratc/README.md

 # Rat cardiac (ratc) models

-This folder consists of ratc studies.
+This folder consists of rat cardiac studies.
 Given below is a brief introduction to the files in this folder.

 | File 			|		Author	 | Language | Description | Additional Notes |
 |---|------|---|---|------|